chaosim/peasy/README.md

 Samples/arithmatic2.coffee has only 180 lines of code in total, and which also contains lexical process.
 Able to handle expressions as complex as in javascript, and the code is so simple, I bet that only peasy can make it.

 The code has several unique points need to explain:
-* Coffeescript syntax makes the rules' readability is very good, as much as any other compiler's rule definition, and will be slightly worse under the javascript .
+* Coffeescript syntax makes the rules' readability very as good as any other compiler's rule definition, and will be slightly worse under the javascript.
 * All the rules are set as instance member of the parser in the constructor, rather than the prototype members, which can avoid many potential problems associated with binding of `this`.
 I have tried the prototype members solution before, after testing and debugging I found there were many hidden bugs.
-In addition, to avoid the lookup to prototype inheritance chain, but also can improve the speed of the parser.
+In addition, the speed of the parser can be improved by avoiding the lookup to prototype inheritance chain.
 * The process to binary expression(expr(n), and it generates binary = rec...) is also unique.
 This will be further explained hereinafter.

 You can also start from peasy.coffee(or js) or logicpeasy.coffee(or js), and directly modify until the completion of your own parser.

 ### Introduction to samples
 The project provides several samples, I'd like to explain them as below:

-dsl.coffee is what I parse little language in another project by using peasy.
+dsl.coffee is what I parse a little language in another project.

-arimatic.coffee uses the support for left-recursive in peasy to parse javascript expressions.
+arimatic.coffee uses the support for left-recursive to parse javascript expressions.
 It is characterized by generating left-recursive rules for all priority binary expression with a function.
 When parsing, It is necessary to go through the call stack with all priorities, from the lowest priority rule(comma expression) to the highest priority rule(atom expression such as number, string, etc).
 This method is linear time, but because a very long call stack need to be traversed, it will have an impact on the time to run.
 For example, even for an expression like '1', it must be transformed into a multiplication expressions, add expressions, ..., logical or expressions, conditional expression, and comma expression at last.

 arithmatic2.coffee is written to avoid the above problems, by setting expression priority according to the operator.
 Say, for 1 || 1, it can upgrade directly into an expression with priority of '||'(14 in the sample).